-Scope note: This property identifies the E39 Actor that acquires the legal ownership of an object as a result
+Scope note: This property identifies the E39 Actor that acquires the legal ownership of an object as a result acquisition of the Amoudrouz collection by the Geneva Ethnography Museum (E8) transferred title to Geneva Ethnography Museum (E74)

 The property will typically describe an Actor purchasing or otherwise acquiring an object from another Actor.
 However, title may also be acquired, without any corresponding loss of title by another Actor, through legal fieldwork such as hunting, shooting or fishing.